Minyus/pipelinex/README.md

 ```

-2. Following the data interface framework:
+2. Following the data interface framework, objects with `_load`, and `_save` methods,  proposed by [Kedro](https://github.com/quantumblacklabs/kedro) and supported by PipelineX:

 ```python